Disability Discrimination / Accommodation

 California law also prohibits discrimination against employees because of cancer or HIV/AIDS.

 California law protects employees with disabilities more broadly than the federal ADA.
-Our skills disability discrimination lawyers can help you hold those that break either of these laws accountable.
+Our skilled disability discrimination lawyers can help you hold those that break either of these laws accountable.

 Retaliation for complaining about disability in the workplace occurs when an employer takes an adverse employment action - such as demotion, failure to promote, or termination - against an employee because he or she made a complaint of harassment or discrimination based on a protected characteristic.
 California law prohibits retaliation against an employee for opposing employment practices that an employee reasonably believes exist and believes to be in violation of the Fair Employment & Housing Act.